johanlido/Senshost-Infrastructure/README.md

 Insert the following line: \
 */5 * * * * /home/ec2-user/k8script/script.sh deploytest &>> /home/ec2-user/k8script/log/logile.log

+### Deployment notification
+Every deployment must have a webhook in AMS Discord, so that everyone can be notified when a new deployment has been done \
+Explanation on how to set up a webhook in Discord and attach to deployment is on the todo list

 ### Tree structure
 - k8deploy // Here is where all deployment files should be stored
   - deploymentXXX.yaml // Actual deployment yaml